Developing Meaningful Blended Learning Experiences

 Connection to the #InnovatingPlay Twitter Chat

-This week our topic for the #InnovatingPlay Twitter chat was: Blended Learning and Developmentally Appropriate Practice.
+One of our topics for the #InnovatingPlay Twitter chat was: Blended Learning and Developmentally Appropriate Practice.
 Below you can find the questions to this chat and the archive on Wakelet.

 - Share a developmentally appropriate practice you value for young children and how you have preserved it in your current learning model.